-In many situations it may be desirable to employ a separate, often stricter, policy when no user is logged into the computer.
-For instance, it is generally fine to shut down a computer when no user is present although this may be unacceptable for a user is logged in.
+In some situations it may be desirable to employ a separate, often stricter, policy when no user is logged into the computer.
+For instance, it is often acceptable to shut down a computer when no user is present although this may be unacceptable for a user is logged in.
 The No User Power Settings section allows you to configure a separate policy for this situation.
-The No User settings have the same meanings as the Default User Settings.
 The majority of the settings are comparable to those available in the Windows XP control panel applet (Powercfg.cpl).